tainacan/tainacan/docs/importer-flow.md

 # The Importer flow

 This page describes how Tainacan importer works and is a reference to write your own importer.
-For detailed instructions on each method you have to implement, check Writing an Importer.

 ## Initializing a new importer